server-os/server-image/src/vm/man/vmadm.8.md

         An array of IPv4 addresses to use as the network gateway.
-If multiple addresses are specified, the OS-specific behaviour will apply (e.g., round robining on SmartOS).
+If multiple addresses are specified, the OS-specific behaviour will apply (e.g., round robining on ServerOS).
 This property is not required if using DHCPv4.

         The interface for updating this field is liable to change in the